Joining Red River Judo

 Please leave valuables in your car or at home.
-No jewelry on the mat.
+No jewelry or accessories (such as watches and smart watches) on the mat.

 Red River Judo Rules and Etiquette